syncopika/funSketch/README.md

 try it here: https://syncopika.github.io/funSketch/
 also, I tried out the floodfill feature using web workers <a href='https://syncopika.github.io/funSketch/floodfillExperiment/floodfillExperiment.html'>here</a>!
 It looks like they generally help speed up performance.

+### installation:
+You'll need node.js and npm. `cd` into this repo and run `npm install` to install all the dependencies.
+Then run `node server.js` to serve the application.
+To run the tests, run `npm test`.

 ### acknowledgements:
-thanks to Johan Nordberg's gif.js library (https://jnordberg.github.io/gif.js/), which I use to generate the output for an animation.
+thanks to William Malone's <a href='http://www.williammalone.com/articles/create-html5-canvas-javascript-drawing-app/'>fantastic tutorial</a>, which much of this work is based on. thanks to Johan Nordberg's <a href='https://jnordberg.github.io/gif.js/'>gif.js library</a>, which I use to generate the output for an animation.
-also thanks to mr.doob's harmony project for some brush ideas (https://github.com/mrdoob/harmony).
+thanks to mr.doob's <a href='https://github.com/mrdoob/harmony'>harmony project</a> for some brush ideas.

-note: not meant to be supported on mobile devices.
+please note: this application is not meant to be supported on mobile devices.